Ukrainian leaders have 'continuity of government' plan if Zelenskyy is killed: Blinken - 1010 WCSI

 BLINKEN SAYS U.S. WEIGHING RUSSIAN OIL BAN ‘IN COORDINATION’ WITH ALLIES

-Under the country’s constitution, the chair of the parliament succeeds the president if anything should happen to him in office.
-Ruslan Stefanchuk currently serves as chairman of the parliament, known as the Rada.
+Under Ukraine’s constitution, the chair of the parliament succeeds the president if anything should happen to the president while in office.
+Ruslan Stefanchuk serves as chairman of the parliament, known as the Rada.

 Blinken’s remarks come after a report surfaced that U.S. officials and allied nations have been discussing the line of presidential succession in case Zelenskyy is killed or captured.